itaymigdal/some-scripts/README.md

 	+ generate random public IP address
 	+ probe port 21 using single SYN packet
 	+ if port is open - try to connect to FTP server
-	+ if connected successfuly - try to login with anonymous user
+	+ if connected successfully - try to login with anonymous user
-	+ if login successfuly - try to list files in current directory (to avoid FP's)
+	+ if login successfully - try to list files in current directory (to avoid FP's)
 	+ if found - Print server :)